Southeast Community Information

 • In all of the samples, there were no exceedances of cyanide of the Act 2 Standards, and asbestos was not detected.

-Based on DEP’s preliminary review of the data, the arsenic, PAH, and lead concentrations appear to be consistent with background conditions indicative of urban environments.
-DEP will conduct a comprehensive review of all available data in the area to evaluate whether any of the exceedances may be related to the fire at SPS Technologies and whether the sampling results suggest any risks to public health.
+Based on DEP’s review of the data, the arsenic, PAH, and lead concentrations appear to be consistent with background conditions indicative of urban environments and to be unrelated to the fire.
 At this time DEP recommends the following:

 • Park visitors and school children should be discouraged from eating soil or placing soil in their mouths.
 All visitors should wash their hands after park activities.
 Exposures can also be reduced by covering bare soil with grass, mulch or other soil covering in areas where children play.

 • Residents with elevated soil lead concentrations should follow precautions such as washing hands after working or playing in the dirt (like gardening) or removing footwear before entering the home.
 Areas where children play should be covered with grass, mulch or clean soil to reduce exposures.
-Additional precautions are outlined in the following EPA fact sheet: EPA Lead in Soil
+Additional precautions are outlined in the following fact sheets: EPA Lead in Soil, Protect Your Family from Lead in Your Yard, Safe Gardening in Lead-Contaminated Soils, and ARSENIC in the garden.

 Storage Tanks

 At the time of the fire, SPS had 13 regulated storage tanks registered with DEP.
 In response to the fire, DEP requested the facility to have the storage tanks remaining in service to be inspected by a DEP-certified inspector.
 On Feb 28, 2025, DEP performed a site visit to observe the inspections performed by the DEP-certified inspector.
 During the site visit, we confirmed that two of the registered storage tanks contained waste oil, which makes those aboveground storage tanks exempt.
 We also confirmed that three of the tanks contained less than one inch of product and could be placed into temporarily out-of-service status (T-status).
-The remaining tanks in the facility’s tank field are scheduled to be emptied with the product being properly disposed of off-site as waste and placed into T status.
-The remaining storage tanks to be kept in currently in-use status had in-service integrity inspections performed by the DEP-certified inspector.
-Based on the findings presented in his draft inspections, deficiencies were noted, but these tanks did not appear to have their integrity affected by the fire.
-The deficiencies identified will be addressed in accordance with DEP policies.
+Based on the inspector’s observations, he determined the integrity of the storage tanks did not appear to be affected by the fire.
+With plans to close their water treatment plant, SPS is working on properly emptying the remaining regulated storage tanks, and eventually closing these tanks in accordance with DEP regulations.

 Clean Water

 DEP conducted in stream sampling on March 6, 2025, following a rain event. sample locations for this event included one immediately upstream of the facility, two immediately downstream, and one location further downstream on the Tookany Creek below the Church Rd. bridge.
-We are still awaiting final sampling results back from DEP’s (certified) laboratory.
 Preliminary results indicated no detectible Dissolved Hexavalent Chromium, Total Cyanide and Weak Acid Dissociable Cyanide in any of the stream samples.
 Preliminary results also indicate no detectible Volatile Organic Compounds (VOCs) in the stream samples associated with the materials stored on site.
+The final results have concurred with the preliminary findings.
+For the final results, see the SPS Inspection Report with Sampling Results (PDF).

 Commonwealth Response

-Representatives from the Shapiro Administration, including PEMA and DEP, remain on site and are coordinating with township and county responders to help monitor air and water quality.
-Governor Shapiro has been actively engaged with local authorities and continues to be in touch with leaders in Abington.
+Representatives from the Shapiro Administration, including PEMA and DEP, remained on site and coordinated with township and county responders to help monitor air and water quality.
+Governor Shapiro actively engaged with local authorities and remained in touch with leaders in Abington.

 DEP coordinated its emergency response with other agencies including the EPA, Montgomery and Chester County hazmat teams.